neozeed/GW-BASIC-tkchia-devel/README.md

 However:
   * Some routines are still missing, and are currently stubs: `INICOM`, `RDPEN`, `RECCOM`, `SNDCOM`, `STACOM`, `TRMCOM`.
 These are meant to implement light pen input and serial port I/O.
-  * Some routines need testing with the appropriate hardware: `POLLEV`, `RDSTIK`, `RDTRIG`.
-These currently implement joystick input.
+  * Some routines need testing with the appropriate hardware: `POLLEV`, `RDSTIK`, `RDTRIG`, `SNDLPT`.
+These currently implement general event polling, joystick input, and printer output.

 (Many of the needed OEM routines, such as `SETC` and `MAPXYC`, turn out to be present in `BASICA.COM` from [Microsoft's earlier MS-DOS v1.25 code